Reckonary / Everyday / Stacked discounts

 Why 20% off then 10% off isn't 30% off

 An extra 10% off an already 20%-off tag feels like 30% off.
-It isn't — you save 28%, and that two-point gap is the same quiet trick behind every "stack these coupons" sign.
+It isn't — you save 28%, and that same multiply-don't-add trick sits behind every "stack these coupons" sign.

 Take 20% off, then 10% off what's left, and you've saved 28% of the original price — not 30%.
 The second discount is smaller than it looks because it only applies to the already-reduced price, not the full one.